Sapientus/Db_for_cons_like_me/README.md

 # Hey, this is my test database.
-I enjoyed doing this do I wish you to enjoy, too
+I enjoyed doing this so I wish you to enjoy, too

 ### How to use this sh*t? ###
 1. You may load all package into you PC and then just run "main.py".
 This will rewrite database and ask requests